Divkix/ProxyGrab/docs/installation.md

 # Installation

 !!! warning "Note:"
-    Only Python Version 3.6 and above: is supported!
+    Only Python Version 3.6 and above are supported!

 !!! tip
     You can check your Python Version using: